lextechnelsont/Working-Copy-Tutorial/README.md

 4. Yes, doing stuff in Swift Playground doesn't look like it saves
 5. Looks like you have to wait a while for content to change
 6. Sometimes up to a min or 2

+Test 2 if you nuke file bad things happen, but you can recover with creating new file and merging